 24. Application

+(1A) Despite anything in this Act, on and after the referral day no application for a licence is to be made.

 (1) An application for a licence shall be made in writing and in the manner prescribed and a form approved by the Commissioner and shall contain such information as is prescribed.

 (2) Notice of the application shall be advertised in accordance with the regulations.